jackmoody11/stockscore/README.rst

 Running the tests
 -----------------

-Al tests can be run by simply running
+All tests can be run by simply running
 ::

     pytest